TheSofox/WakeMapper/README.md

 ![Scheme](Images/WakeMapperScreenshot3.jpg)

-You can download a binary here: https://bitbucket.org/Sofox/wakemapper/downloads/WakeMapper.exe
+You can download a binary program here: https://bitbucket.org/Sofox/wakemapper/downloads/WakeMapper.exe

 The program is standalone, and runs without needing an install.